 How to prepare your patient for a hospital visit

-- Ask the patient's carer to fill in a Hospital Passport for them to take into hospital.
+- ask the patient's carer to fill in a Hospital Passport for them to take into hospital.
 This contains basic information to help them and the hospital staff if admission to hospital is needed or when attending an appointment.

-- encourage the patient to watch UCLH's videos prior to their visit
+- encourage the patient to watch UCLH or RFH video prior to their visit

-- Notify the LD liaison nurse at the hospital that the person is coming in
+- notify the Hospital Acute Liaison Nurses for learning disability patients that the person is coming in

-- Print off/encourage the patient to read the relevant easy-read leaflets below:
+- print off/encourage the patient to read the relevant easy-read leaflets on the UCLH website.

 Reporting the death of a person with a learning disability

 The Learning from Lives and Deaths of People with a Learning Disability and autistic people programme (LeDeR) is a national review of deaths of people with learning disabilities.
 Please use this website to report a death of patient with learning disability who was aged more than four years old.